-The Posada del Inca Ride 2D/1N, Cusco-Sacred Valley-Cusco
+The Posada del Inca Ride 2D/1N, Private ride (locale: Cusco, The Sacred Valley of the Incas).

 The Posada del Inca Ride is Perol Chico’s shortest multi-day riding tour especially designed for guests with little time available.
 On the first day a demonstration of the Classic Peruvian Equitation and an introduction to the Peruvian Paso horse will be offered prior to the start of the ride.
 During this two-day ride we will visit the famous saltpans of Salinas, the village of Maras “Ciudad de Las Portadas (City of doorframes)”, the Inca store houses at Checoq and the amazing agricultural terraces of Moray.
 Hundreds of years ago the terraces at Moray served as an experimental agricultural station for the development of different crop strains.